-Although the summer solstice falls on June 21, I think of Memorial Day as the first day of summer.
-The three day weekend is a great opportunity to get your garden home ready for the season.
+Although the summer solstice falls on June 21, I think of Memorial Day as the introduction of summer in my zone 8A garden.

 During summer our indoor activities such as dining and entertaining move outdoors so it just makes sense to have an area set up to enjoy them.
 In just a few easy steps a patio, porch or secluded spot in the garden can become an extension of your home’s interior spaces.